Krieger's finite generator theorem for actions of countable groups I: Introduction

 \subsection{Acknowledgments}

 This research was supported by the National Science Foundation Graduate Student Research Fellowship under Grant No. DGE 0718128.
-The author thanks his advisor, Ralf Spatzier, for numerous helpful discussions, and Miklos Ab\'{e}rt and Benjy Weiss for convincing the author to use the name ``Rokhlin entropy'' for the invariant studied here.
+The author thanks his advisor, Ralf Spatzier, for numerous helpful discussions, Tim Austin for many suggestions to improve the paper, and Miklos Ab\'{e}rt and Benjy Weiss for encouraging the author to coin a name for the new invariant studied here.
 Part of this work was completed while the author attended the Arbeitsgemeinschaft: Sofic Entropy workshop at the Mathematisches Forschungsinstitut Oberwolfach in Germany.
 The author thanks the MFO for their hospitality and travel support.